The Beast Within (1982 film): Cast

+Themes

+Several film critics have noted the film's Southern Gothic atmosphere and themes, which have been likened to the works of Tennessee Williams.
+Writer John Kenneth Muir notes that the film touches on themes of social class in the Southern United States, as well as adopting elements of Romeo and Juliet in its depiction of doomed teenagers from different social classes falling in love.
+Muir also interprets the Michael MacCleary (Paul Clemens)'s monstrous transformation in the film as a metaphor for male puberty and its relationship to male sexuality.

 Production

+Development

-The Beast Within was written by Tom Holland, in his first writing credit for a feature film, and directed by Philippe Mora.
-The film itself is very loosely based on the 1981 horror novel of the same name written by Edward Levy.
+The Beast Within was written by Tom Holland, in his first writing credit for a feature film, and directed by Australian director Philippe Mora.
+The film itself is very loosely based on the 1981 novel The Beast Within written by Edward Levy.
 Producer Harvey Bernhard had purchased the rights to Levy's then-unfinished novel based on the title alone.
 However, when pre-production for the film began, Levy had still not completed the novel due to marital difficulties.
-As a result, the film's writer Holland was forced to write most of the film's screenplay from scratch, with the final product differing significantly from the novel.
+As a result, Holland was forced to write most of the film's screenplay from scratch, with the final product differing significantly from the novel.

+The screenplay was offered to Mora, who had previously directed Mad Dog Morgan (1976), by film agent Bobby Littman.
+Mora was hired to direct the film for a salary of $100,000.
+Recounting the project, Mora said: "The budget was five million, which, for United Artists was a joke.
+They probably thought they could make some money on a quickie by this Australian guy."

+The film was developed for United Artists by Gabriel Katzka alongside Harvey Bernhard, a Seattle-based producer who had previously produced the horror film The Omen (1976) as well as its sequels Damien: Omen II (1978) and The Omen: The Final Conflict (1981).

+Filming

-Principal photography officially began on February 8, 1981; in and around Jackson, Mississippi.
+The Beast Within was originally intended to be set in Atlanta, Georgia, but the setting was changed after the production preferred locations scouted in Mississippi.
+Principal photography officially began on February 8, 1981, in and around Jackson, Mississippi.
 The entire first week of filming was shot at night outdoors.
-When filming Bibi Besch's rape scene, the actress was required to remain undressed in the cold weather for an extended period of time, and Besch was later rushed to the hospital as a result.
+When filming Caroline MacCleary (Bibi Besch)'s rape scene, the actress was required to remain undressed in the cold weather for an extended period of time, and Besch was later rushed to the hospital as a result.

-Other scenes were shot in Raymond, with hospital scenes filmed at both Jackson Baptist Hospital and the Mississippi State Hospital for the Insane.
-Filming later concluded on April 10, 1981.
+Other scenes were shot in Bolton and Raymond, with hospital scenes filmed at both the former Mississippi Baptist Hospital in Jackson, and the Mississippi State Hospital for the Insane in Whitfield.
+Filming concluded on April 10, 1981.
 Director Mora has stated that United Artists cut several scenes from the film which clarified some of the story's plot details.